RuanCosta-Jitterbit/webappsnap/README.md

 - If you see blank pages, increase the value for `instance.<instance name>.wait`.
 This is how long to wait after a page has loaded.
 - To see the browser as it works, set `settings.headless` to true.
 - To make a `webm` recording of what happens, set `settings.video` to true.
-- To see what Playwright calls are made at what time, set 'settings.trace` to true and use the [Playwright Trace Viewer].
+- To see what Playwright calls are made at what time, set `settings.trace` to true and use the [Playwright Trace Viewer].
 - While developing a long sequence of snaps, use `"skip": true` (at page, operation, or step levels) to skip each unit, and use the special step `"type": "quit"` to exit immediately.
 You can also turn on image sequence numbers with `settings.seq` and add run datetime stamps to the image directory with `settings.timestamp` set to true.

 [Percona]: https://www.percona.com/